JoseLopez36/ProyectoCPR/external/AirSim/docs/build_macos.md

 ### Build Unreal Environment

 Finally, you will need an Unreal project that hosts the environment for your vehicles.
-Colosseum comes with a built-in "Blocks Environment" which you can use, or you can create your own.
+AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
 Please see [setting up Unreal Environment](unreal_proj.md) if you'd like to setup your own environment.

-## How to Use Colosseum
+## How to Use AirSim

-- Browse to `Colosseum/Unreal/Environments/BlocksV2`.
+- Browse to `AirSim/Unreal/Environments/Blocks`.
 - Run `./GenerateProjectFiles.sh <UE_PATH>` from the terminal, where `UE_PATH` is the path to the Unreal installation folder.
-(By default, this is `/Users/Shared/Epic\ Games/UE_5.3/`) The script creates an XCode workspace by the name Blocks.xcworkspace.
+(By default, this is `/Users/Shared/Epic\ Games/UE_4.27/`) The script creates an XCode workspace by the name Blocks.xcworkspace.
 - Open the XCode workspace, and press the Build and run button in the top left.
 - After Unreal Editor loads, press Play button.

-See [Using APIs](apis.md) and [settings.json](settings.md) for various options available for Colosseum usage.
+See [Using APIs](apis.md) and [settings.json](settings.md) for various options available for AirSim usage.

 !!! tip
 Go to 'Edit->Editor Preferences', in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.